2005 photo essays

 Unfortunately, I couldn't visit the Japan Pavilion Seto because we arrived at the area quite late, and since the Seto Area closes already at 7 pm (only in August, even earlier in the other months), we had to get started to go back to the Nagakute Area.
-To sum it up, the Seto Area certainly is a nice getaway from the heat and the crowds of the main site, but the question remains whether it holds up to its purpose, and if it was worth constructing all the infrastructure (roads, gondola) and security fences for this relatively small and uninspiring enterprise.
+To sum it up, the Seto Area certainly is a nice getaway from the heat and the crowds of the main site, but the question remains whether it holds up to its purpose, and if it was worth constructing all the infrastructure (roads, gondola) and security fences for this relatively small - but unpretentious - enterprise.

 You can argue whether this Expo's theme "Nature's Wisdom" is any better or worse than that of previous or upcoming World Expositions.
 The organization in regards to eco-friendliness is a mixed bag: on-site garbage separation is handled very thoroughly and strict (I wrote about this in Week 13 - Recyclomania).
 You even have volunteers at the waste bins advising visitors how to properly separate the waste, and the rules for the participants regarding garbage are comprehensive and checked earnestly.